INF800/Open3D-GSoD-2022-qualification-assignment/README.md

   <details closed>
   <summary>My C++ is rusty so write and test/visualize in python first.</summary>
     <br>
-    There are two methods using which we can solve the problem:<br>
+    There are three methods using which we can solve the problem:<br>

       1. Transform the graph into a new graph where only **edges with same colored vertices are connected** and then apply DFS<br/>
       2. Using laplacian matrix, eigen values and vectors<br/>
       3. (optimzed) Apply DFS without graph transformation.

-    Both of them are implemented in [core_logic.py](./core_logic.py) file along with visualisations using graph objects.<br>
+    All Three of them are implemented in [core_logic.py](./core_logic.py) file along with visualisations using graph objects.<br>
     Solution `3.` is same as `1` but we make a minor change in DFS to make original graph appear as if it is the skipped new graph<br>

     ```python